elastic/elastic-package/docs/howto/pipeline_testing.md

   manifest.yml
 ```

-To define a pipeline test we must define configuration at two levels: the package level and each dataset's level.
+To define a pipeline test we must define configuration at the dataset's level.

 ### Dataset-level configuration